Surya97/A-mini-python-compiler/README.md

 * gcc y.tab.c -ll -ly
 * ./a.out [filename]

-#### Update 1: On executing the file we will be able to know whether our code is syntactically correct or not.
+#### Update 1: On executing the command ./a.out [filename] we will be able to know whether our code is syntactically correct or not.
 #### Future enhancements:
 * Symbol Table
 * Intermediate Code Generation
 * Target language code

-####Note: The name of the lex file and yacc file should be same
+#### Note: The name of the lex file and yacc file should be same